open-education-hub/ccas/CCAS_pandoc.md

     [4,]    6

 ::: notes
 *Note 26*.
-We note that R distinguishes between vector and matrices.
+We note that R distinguishes between vectors and matrices.
 :::
 :::